-Pursuant to Section 377.703(2)(n), Florida Statutes, I am pleased to provide you with the attached Analysis of the Economic Contribution of the 2014 Renewable Energy Tax Incentives.
-This analysis is a critical assessment of the Renewable Energy Tax Incentives programs, including the Florida Renewable Energy Technologies Investment Tax Credit, the Florida Renewable Energy Production Credit and the Florida Renewable Energy Technologies Sales Tax Refund.
+Pursuant to Section 377.703(2)(n), Florida Statutes , I am pleased to provide you with the attached Analysis of the Economic Contribution of the 2014 Renewable Energy Tax Incentives.
+This analysis is a critical assessment of the Renewable Energy Tax Incentives programs, including the Florida Renewable Energy Technologies Investment Tax Credit, the Florida Renewable Energy Technologies Sales Tax Refund.